scania-digital-design-system/tegel/.github/CODE_STYLE.md

 ## Folder structure

 All components are located in the `src/components` directory.
-Each component in this folder has a dedicated folder named as the component minus the `sdds`-prefix.
+Each component in this folder has a dedicated folder named as the component minus the `tds`-prefix.
 For our Button the file path is `src/components/button`.
-The components tsx/sccs files are all named without the `sdds`-prefix.
+The components tsx/sccs files are all named without the `tds`-prefix.
 E.g. `button.tsx`, `button.scss`, `button-vars.scss`.

 ### Example - folder structure for Button